Kevin-Mackinlay/ChatCloud/README.md

-# worldChat
+# ChatCloud

 ## Description
-worldChat is a real-time chat application that allows users from around the globe to communicate with each other in a seamless and efficient manner.
+ChatCloud is a real-time chat application that allows users from around the globe to communicate with each other in a seamless and efficient manner.
 This project leverages React.js, Socket.IO, and Firebase to provide an interactive and intuitive user experience.

 ## Features
 - Real-time messaging